 Los Angeles Leadership Primary Academy will only disclose personally identifiable information on the condition that the receiving party not disclose the information to any party without the prior written consent of the parent or eligible student and that the receiving party use the information for the purposes for which the disclosure was made.
 This restriction does not apply to disclosures that fall within the disclosure exceptions listed below.
 Los Angeles Leadership Primary Academy must maintain the appropriate records related to these disclosure exceptions, as described below.
-Except for disclosures pursuant to a judicial order or lawfully issued subpoena, or directory information or to parents or eligible students, the Los Angeles Leadership Primary Academy will inform a receiving party of the requirement that the party not disclose the information to any other party without the prior written consent of the parent or eligible student and that the receiving party use it for the purpose for which the disclosure was made.
+Except for disclosures pursuant to a warrant, judicial order or lawfully issued subpoena, or directory information or to parents or eligible students, the Los Angeles Leadership Primary Academy will inform a receiving party of the requirement that the party not disclose the information to any other party without the prior written consent of the parent or eligible student and that the receiving party use it for the purpose for which the disclosure was made.
+Note specifically that LALPA will not release information to third parties for immigration-enforcement purposes, except as required by law or court order.

 Los Angeles Leadership Primary Academy will disclose education records, without prior written consent of the parent or eligible student, to the following parties:

-1. School who have a legitimate educational interest as defined by 34 C.F.R.
+1. School officials who have a legitimate educational interest as defined by 34 C.F.R.
 Part 99;

 2. Other schools to which a student seeks or intends to enroll so long as the disclosure is for purposes related to the student’s enrollment or transfer.
-Los Angeles Leadership Primary Academy will make a reasonable attempt to notify the parent or eligible student of the request for records at his/her last known address, unless the disclosure is initiated by the parent or eligible student.
+When a student transfers schools, LALPA will mail the original or a copy of a student’s cumulative file to the receiving district or private school within ten (10) school days following the date the request is received from the public school or private school where the pupil intends to enroll.
+[Los Angeles Leadership Primary Academy will make a reasonable attempt to notify the parent or eligible student of the request for records at his/her last known address, unless the disclosure is initiated by the parent or eligible student.
 Additionally, Los Angeles Leadership Primary Academy will give the parent or eligible student, upon request, a copy of the record that was disclosed and give the parent or eligible student, upon request, an opportunity for hearing pursuant to Section (IV)(3) above;

 3. Certain government officials listed in 20 U.S.C. § 1232g(b)(1) in order to carry out lawful functions;